VALAWAI/C0_email_sensor/README.md

     COMPOSE_PROFILES=all docker compose down
     ```

-    This command stops the MOV, RabbitMQ, and Mail Catcher containers.
+    This command stops the MOV, RabbitMQ, and Mail Trap containers.

 ## Development environment